Relationships are what ultimately bring most value and worth to our lives. This is true for both our personal life as well as in business.

-In a healthy relationship, we also inspire each other to learn and develop.
+In a healthy relationship, we do inspire each other to learn and develop.
 But you need to be careful with this and be aware of whether you’re doing this for them or because of your own needs or wants.

 The fearless cycle

-If we manage though to become free of these limitations on a smaller scale in our daily interactions with each other, we could begin to experience a leap forward in our perception and participation in the whole of reality…
+If we become free of these limitations on a smaller scale in our daily interactions, we could begin to experience a BIG leap forward in our perception and participation in the whole of reality…

 Making more progress with less suffering.